KJ54d87/KJ54d87/README.md

 - Hi, I’m @KJ54d87
 - I’m learning c++ & github
-- Na Adan Atum!
+- En Taro Tassadar!
 Glory to the Firstborn!

 <!---
 KJ54d87/KJ54d87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.